 Motor oil can catch fire, but because it has a flashpoint above 199.4 degrees Fahrenheit (93 degrees Celsius), it is not classified by OSHA as a flammable liquid.
 The flashpoint of motor/engine oil is approximately 419 degrees Fahrenheit (215 degrees Celsius).

 So, here’s what you need to know about burning motor oil, synthetic oil, and how to stay safe around them.

 Motor oil, on the other hand, requires a much higher temperature to combust.
-In fact, it is classed as a “combustible liquid”, which means that it will burn in the presence of an ignition source (flashpoint) at around 300-400 degrees Fahrenheit (150-205 degrees Celsius).
+In fact, it is not classified as a flammable liquid because it will burn, in the presence of an ignition source (flashpoint), at around 300-400 degrees Fahrenheit (150-205 degrees Celsius).